-(FLUEN-user-manual 2009)
+Based on the velocity measured by the high frequency 1D hotwire anemometer, the turbulent characteristics of the coughing jet was achieved and adopted as the input for the following CFD calculation.

+k=12<uiui>

+ui=Ui-<Ui>

+Since only the streamwise velocity was measured, the turbulent kinetic energy was determined by assuming isotropic and homogenous turbulent flow.

+k=32<u1u1>

+The turbulent dissipation rate, ε is defined as:

+ε=2ν<sijsij>

+sij is the fluctuating strain rate.
+Since the 1D hotwire was unable to measure the velocity with sufficient spatial resolution, the turbulent dissipation rate could be calculated from the relationship(FLUEN-user-manual 2009):

+ε=Cμ3/4k3/2l

+where Cμ is an empirical constant specified in the turbulence model, roughly 0.09, and l is turbulent length scale, 0.07×d(tube diameter).
+However, the relationship is derived mainly for fully-developed pipe flow, which is not valid for the turbulent jet.

+Skewness reflects the asymmetry of the probability distribution of a random variable.
+It is defined as third standardized moment, u3/δu3, and δμ is standard deviation of the velocity.

 3.3.1.2 Axial velocity variation of cough jets

 Since the velocity field of a steady simple jet can be determined theoretically, this report of unsteady jets only.
 Because one hotwire anemometer can only get the information on one position at one time, measuring a three dimensional flow field would prove time-prohibitive.
 For this reason, the velocity field at the center vertical plane was measured with high spatial resolution.
 Table 3-4 shows the measurement Positions.